-The Town has over the years attempted to limit blasting but to no avail.
-The jurisdiction and regulation over blasting activities does not rest with the town nor the county but with the State of Florida.
+Over the years, the Town has attempted to limit blasting but to no avail.
+The jurisdiction and regulation over blasting activities do not rest with the town nor the county but with the State of Florida.

 Blasting Damage Claims Mediation Process